2018 faculty members are listed below. Updates will be made regularly leading up to July.

 Gail Lou has studied advanced jazz vocals with Marion Cowings at Jazzmobile, jazz arrangement and composition under jazz great Jimmy Heath, and she holds a BA in Vocal Performance from Montclair State University.

 Karen Alvarado (Speech for the Actor)

-Karen Alvarado is a Texas native and is looking forward to another wonderful summer with RSAC students.
-Working towards a Masters of Fine Arts in acting, she is about to begin her last semester at Rutgers Mason Gross School of the Arts .
-Karen graduated with BA in acting from Texas A&M University Corpus Christi and was the Founding Artistic Director at The Last Act Theatre Company in Austin, Texas.
-Karen has training in Knight-Thompson Speechwork (Julie Foh), Fitzmaurice Voicework (Heather Rasche), British Dialects (Mary Howlands, UK) and Globe Voicework (Lucinda Worlock, UK).
+Karen Alvarado is looking forward to another wonderful summer with the RSAC students.
+Karen graduated in January from Rutgers Mason Gross School of the Arts with a Masters of Fine Arts in acting.
+Karen is the Co-Artistic Director for Thinkery & Verse and can be seen acting this June in Much Ado About Nothing.
+Karen will then go to Scotland in August to perform Bride of the Gulf at the Edinburgh Fringe Festival.
+A Texas native, Karen graduated with a BA in acting from Texas A&M University Corpus Christi and was the Founding Artistic Director at The Last Act Theatre Company in Austin, Texas.
+Karen has training in Knight-Thompson Speechwork (Julie Foh), Fitzmaurice Voicework (Heather Rasche), British Dialects (Mary Howlands, UK) and Globe Voicework (Lucinda Worlock, UK) http://www.karenalvarado.com

 Lindsay Andreanszky (Movement)